Domestic Violence Battery

 If a defendant is on probation in a division other than Division “F” or East County Criminal Divisions “P” or “X” and is subsequently charged with a domestic violence case, the clerk will file the domestic violence case in Division “F” or east County Criminal Divisions “P” or “X” and the probation case will remain in the division in which it is pending.

-If you were charged with a crime for any form of domestic violence, then you need an experienced attorney for the following reasons:
+If you were charged with a crime for any form of domestic violence, including BATTERY (DOMESTIC VIOLENCE) (BATT1103), then you need an experienced attorney for the following reasons:

 “develop special units or assign prosecutors to specialize in the prosecution of domestic violence cases….
-These prosecutors, specializing in domestic violence cases, and their support staff shall receive training in domestic violence issues.”
+Specializing in domestic violence cases, these prosecutors and their support staff shall receive training in domestic violence issues.”